Master of Science in Biology, 120 credits

 Courses may contain compulsory elements associated with extra costs for the student.

 - Bachelor's degree with a major in the field of biology.
 The Bachelor's degree (equivalent to a Swedish Kandidatexamen) shall be from an internationally recognised university.

 - 5 ECTS credits in the field of physiology.

 - English corresponding to the level of English in Swedish upper secondary education (English 6/B).
 This is normally attested by means of an internationally recognised test.

 Selection for the January application round is based on merit rating (grade tariff) at three levels.
 If necessary, applicants within the same merit group will be selected by lot.

 - Group 1: High

 - Group 3: Low

-The thesis work should be of scientifically high quality and be carried out in close contact with the research groups involved in the programme and in the area of the profile chosen by the student.
-The thesis should be written and presented in English.
-The thesis should be written and presented in English.
-If possible, the work should be presented orally at the minisymposium arranged by the Division of Biology and all students are supposed to be present.
+The thesis work should be of scientifically high quality and be carried out in close contact with ongoing research in the main field of study.
+The thesis must be written and presented in English.
+The work should be presented orally at the minisymposium arranged by the Division of Biology and all students are supposed to be present.
 In this case, the requirement of prior attendance at final thesis seminars is disregarded.

-The programme leads to a "Master of Science (120 credits) in Biology", is Swedish "Naturvetenskaplig masterexamen Biologi".
+The programme leads to a "Master of Science (120 credits) in Biology", in Swedish "Naturvetenskaplig masterexamen Biologi".